dixonge/gtd/books/index.md

 ---
 <h1>Book Reviews</h1>

 This list was originally imported from GoodReads.
 If it is here, I probably either hated it or liked it.
-I've reviewed only a handful, something I'm
+I've reviewed only a handful, something I'm working on (early 2020).